HNStaggs/Gorilla-Data-Extraction/README.md

 Unix commands for extracting variables from Gorilla experiement builder files.
 While similar approaches can be done in statistical packages, I find UNIX to be more accessible and efficient.

-I am not affiliated with Gorilla in any form.
-I am just a happy customer.
+I am not affiliated with Gorilla in any capacity.

 Gorilla experiment builder is a customizable, browser-based data collection tool for self-report data and cognitive testing in experimental psychology.
 It is affordable and user-friendly.
 See their website for more details https://gorilla.sc/